 One of the roles of the BC Coroners Service is to determine the identity of the decedent in all sudden and unexpected deaths in the province.
 Normally, identification is achieved through evidence and information available at the scene of death.
 Most often, this is by visual confirmation by a person who knows the deceased (e.g. family, friend, neighbour).
 However, there can be situations where visual identification is not possible and where there is insufficient evidence for a positive identification.
 In these situations, the identification unit is available to assist.

-The Identification Section of the SIU includes the Identification Specialist, a GIS Analyst and an Identification Analyst.
+The Identification Section of the SIU includes an Identification Specialist, a Geographic Information Systems (GIS) Analyst and an Identification Analyst.
 British Columbia is the only jurisdiction in Canada with this special investigations team.
-The team employs a number of methods to support positive identified including DNA testing, dental examination, isotopic testing, confirmation of surgical implants, tattoos/scars, fingerprints, facial reconstruction, and circumstantial analysis.
-The team also administers the Coroners Service’s DNA database, which includes profiles from unidentified human remains cases dating back to the 1950s, and reference profiles for missing persons believed to be deceased in BC.
+The team employs a number of methods to support positive identification including DNA testing, dental examination, isotopic testing, confirmation of surgical implants, tattoos/scars, fingerprints, facial reconstruction, and circumstantial analysis.
+The team also administers the Coroners Service’s DNA database, which includes profiles from unidentified human remains cases dating back to the 1950s, and reference profiles for missing persons believed to be deceased in B.C.

-The BC Coroners Service, in conjunction with police agencies, seeks your assistance to identify found remains.
+In conjunction with police agencies, the Coroners Service actively seeks the assistance of the public to identify found remains.
 Each case presented may include retouched facial photographs, photographs of tattoos and distinguishing physical features and facial reconstructions.
 These fabricated images may not always resemble the person as they actually appeared during life and should be considered an approximation of their appearance.
 With your help, we hope to bring some closure to families who are searching for a loved one.